Sri Lankan armed forces ended civil war with LTTE through 'humanitarian operation': Prez Rajapaksa | Politics

 “So, we request both the international community and the Sri Lankan government to accept that there was a genocide during the war,” he said in parliament.

-Sri Lanka is also facing an UN-led international probe into the alleged human rights violations during the final phase of the war, despite strong opposition by the Rajapaksa government.
+Sri Lanka is also facing a UN-led international probe into the alleged human rights violations during the final phase of the war, despite strong opposition by the Rajapaksa government.

 Sri Lanka is facing its worst economic crisis since gaining independence from Britain in 1948.